 1. It is anticipated the bodies will have prior/current involvement in IECEx or similar proficiency testing programs to satisfy the requirements of ISO/IEC 17025.

-2. On request, PTB will provide appropriate information to the IECEx Secretariat for bodies about to undergo assessment or re-assessment regarding the performance in completed programs.
+2. PTB will provide appropriate information to the IECEx Secretariat for bodies about to undergo assessment or re-assessment regarding the performance in completed programs.
 The Secretariat will provide this information to the assessment team.

 Auditing of the assessment process

-It is proposed that an audit of the records held by the Secretariat be conducted by representative(s) of the IECEx Executive on a periodic basis, with the proviso that only members of the Executive who are not assessors can perform this audit.
+An audit of the records held by the Secretariat is to be conducted by representative(s) of the IECEx Executive on a periodic basis, with the proviso that only members of the Executive who are not assessors can perform this audit.
 This audit would focus on the assessment process with particular reference to the records kept at the IECEx Secretariat.
 A report of this audit will be provided to the ExMC members.
 The audit and associated report will address compliance of the IECEx processes with this OD and report on areas of non-compliance, and will also report on any potential areas for improvement that may be identified during the assessment.
-It is proposed that the audit would be conducted under the oversight of the IECEx Chairman.
+The audit is conducted under the oversight of the IECEx Chairman.

-ANNEX A Application review reports for applications to join IECEx 02 Scheme
+Annex A Application review reports for applications to join IECEx 02 Scheme

 (To be completed by the IECEx Secretariat)